 There are a variety of accommodations that may be implemented specifically for exams to ensure students with disabilities are given an equal opportunity to demonstrate mastery on an assessment.
 Common exam accommodations may include extended time to complete timed exams, the option to use assistive software on an exam, and/or the ability to take an exam in a reduced distraction environment.
 Please meet with a disability specialist to determine if/what exam accommodations may be appropriate for you.

-Once exam accommodations have been included in your Reasonable Accommodation Verification (RAV) Memo, it is important to speak with each instructor about how exams are given within that course and how any approved exam accommodations may be implemented.
-Instructors may choose to provide exam accommodations to you directly or to utilize the DPRC’s Exam Accommodation Center to administer the exam with approved accommodations.
+Once a Disability Specialist has determined you are eligible to receive exam accommodations, it is important to speak with each instructor about how exams are given within that course and how any approved exam accommodations may be implemented.
+Instructors may choose to provide exam accommodations to you directly or to utilize the DPRC’s Exam Accommodation Program to administer the exam with approved accommodations.
 Speak with your instructor about what may work best for all parties.

 Exam accommodations can be provided by instructors directly outside of the DPRC.
 If however, it is determined that taking the exam in the DPRC’s Exam Room is the best way to implement your accommodations, please review the following practices to schedule with us to ensure necessary access to all accommodations for that exam.
 Please note that late requests may require rescheduling of the exam.
 In all cases, when exams are rescheduled, DPRC will need the instructor’s approval prior to confirming the rescheduled exam appointment.